puncsky/puncsky.github.com/source/_posts/2013-08-14-Essential-C#-4.0.md

 published: true
 ---

 No one can ever master a programming language (PL) by studying it only without looking into and comparing it with other ones.
-In addition, modern application software often requires a variety of components written in different PLs.
+Modern application software often requires a variety of components written in different PLs.
 Most importantly, language itself is not important at all; at least not important when compared to the fundamental ideas on architectures, frameworks, the design of the PL.
 A competing programmer can always get the hang of any PLs quickly.

 Consequently, I make a list of PLs I would study seriously in the future.

 <!-- more -->

 1. C# or Java
     - A serious pure OOP and enterprise level PL is always necessary for the reason of productivity.
 2. C/C++
     - The most powerful PL, which can be used to create almost everything.
     - Help to understand things under the hood.
     - C++: semi-OOP version of C, a horrible language which requires a life long time to study.
 3. Bash/Python
     - Scripts make your life easier.
 4. Javascript
     - Everything could be written in Javascript will be eventually written in Javascript.
 5. Lisp
     - Help to understand the beauty of functional PL.

 The following part is my notes on the book *Essential C#*, which is redeemed as the best book for C# learners.